vinayak-7-0-3/Tidal-DL-Telegram/README.md

 - `TIDAL_SEARCH_LIMIT` - Limit the number of search results.
 - `BOT_USERNAME` - Username of your bot.
 - `OWNER_USERNAME` - Owner of the bot username (used for contact button, use any other username as you like)
+- `DATABASE_URL` - Postgres Database URL

 **-> Optional variables**
 - `LOG_CHANNEL_ID` - Group/Channel ID where bot stores all the downloaded files (Mandatory if set ALLOW_DUMP = True)
 - `AUTH_USERS` - List of User ID who can use the bot (Only needed if IS_BOT_PUBLIC = False)
 - `INLINE_THUMB` - Logo to be shown in inline search results.
 (Use CDN links for better performance)
+- `ENV` - Set to True if using ENV Variables.